Usercentrics/react-native-sdk/README.md

 ### Requirements
 * Android 5.0 (API 21) or higher with Kotlin 1.5 or higher
 * iOS 11 or higher
+* React 17.0 or higher
+* React Native 0.65 or higher

 ## Installation